maykar/compact-custom-header/readme.md

 ## Features:
 * Per user/device settings using usernames, user agents, and media queries.
-* Any icon button can be hidden, made a clock, or put into options menu.
+* Any icon button can be hidden, made into a clock with optional date, or placed in the options menu.
 * Hide tabs from user's and devices.
+* Change header's background color or add a background image.
 * Compact design that removes header text.
-* 12 or 24-hour display for time.

 ## Installation: